 This document is a summary of the procedural steps and opportunities for public participation when the Commission reviews a net-metering project.
-Net-metering is the process of measuring the difference between the electricity supplied to a customer by their utility and the electricity fed back to the utility by a customer's electric generation system (such as solar panels).
+Net-metering is the process of measuring the difference between the electricity supplied to a customer by its utility and the electricity fed back to the utility by a customer's electric generation system (such as solar panels).
 Net-metering is regulated by statute and by Commission rule.
-This document is a general guide for the public.
-It should not be relied upon for reviewing the applicable statutory and regulatory requirements for such projects.
-Every project is unique, and this general guide cannot anticipate or explain all issues that may arise in a case.